MAPC/myschoolcommute2/README.md

 Make sure that `database.yml` contains specifies a username, password, host, port, and database name.
 Specifically, make sure to add your `USER` and `POSTGRES_PASSWORD` values to a `.env`.
 If omitted, you will not be able to run the R script that generated PDF reports.
 Additionally, the final page of the report relies on the output of a build of school-map; to ensure that the walkshed map is visible, run `npm run build` on `lib/external/school-map/src`.

+## Running locally
+This is a Rails project with some React components rendered with the [Webpacker gem](https://github.com/rails/webpacker).
+To run, execute `bundle exec rails s` and `bin/webpack-dev-server` in two separate command prompts.

 ## Deployment
 This project is setup to deploy with capistrano to MAPC servers.
 Run `cap staging deploy` or `cap production deploy` to deploy the develop branch to staging or master branch to production after pushing your changes to Github.